imsandeepreddy/imsandeepreddy2.github.io/_posts/2022-06-07-k8s-3node-setup.md

 sudo docker version

-# K8s setup
+## K8s setup
 Now that Docker is installed, we are ready to install the Kubernetes components.

-I will guide you through the process of installing Kubeadm, Kubelet, and Kubectl on all three playground servers.
+Install Kubeadm, Kubelet, and Kubectl on all three playground servers.

-After this, you should be ready for the next step, which is to bootstrap the cluster.
+After this bootstrap the cluster.
 Here are the commands used to install the Kubernetes components in this lesson.
 Run these on all three servers.

-NOTE: There are some issues being reported when installing version 1.12.2–00 from the Kubernetes ubuntu repositories.
+**NOTE:** There are some issues being reported when installing version 1.12.2–00 from the Kubernetes ubuntu repositories.
 You can work around this by using version 1.52.7–00 for kubelet, kubeadm, and kubectl.

+**Commands:**

 curl -s https://packages.cloud.google.com/apt/doc/apt-key.gpg | sudo apt-key add —